Margins of discrete Bayesian networks: Directed Graphical Models

 The mDAG was introduced by \citet{evans:mdag}, without the additional generality of fixed vertices.
-This aspect changes very little to the theory of these graphs, but is necessary for understanding the nested Markov model.
+This aspect changes very little to the theory of these graphs, but is necessary for understanding the nested Markov model; note that bidirected faces only involve the random vertices.
 As with conditional DAGs, when representing mDAGs graphically the fixed vertices are drawn as square nodes and random vertices as circles.

-Bidirected edges are drawn in red, as in Figure \ref{fig:mdag}(a); in this case $W = \{6\}$ and $\mathcal{B} = \{\{1,2\}, \{2,3,4\}, \{3,4,5\}\}$.
+The bidirected simplicial complex is represented by its maximal non-trivial elements (i.e.\ those of size at least 2), called the \emph{bidirected hyperedges}, or just \emph{edges}.
+These are drawn in red, as in Figure \ref{fig:mdag}(a); in this case $W = \{6\}$ and the maximal sets of $\mathcal{B}$ are $\{1,2\}$, $\{2,3,4\}$, and $\{3,4,5\}$.

-With each mDAG, $\G$, we can associate a conditional DAG $\bar{\G}$ by replacing each bidirected edge $B \in \mathcal{B}$ with a new random vertex $u$, such that the children of $u$ are precisely the vertices in $B$.
+With each mDAG, $\G$, we can associate a conditional DAG $\bar{\G}$ by replacing each maximal element $B \in \mathcal{B}$ (of size at least 2) with a new random vertex $u$, such that the children of $u$ are precisely the vertices in $B$.
 The new vertex $u$ becomes the `unobserved' variable represented by the bidirected edge $B$.
 We call $\bar{\G}$ the \emph{canonical DAG} associated with $\G$.
 The mDAG in Figure \ref{fig:mdag}(a) is thus associated with the canonical DAG in Figure \ref{fig:mdag}(b).

 Our interest in mDAGs lies in their representation of the margin of the associated canonical DAG, and so we define our model in this spirit; see \citet{evans:mdag}.